shinokada/backpack_install/README.md

 ## Overview

-This script install all Backpack for Laravel modules:
+This script installs all Backpack for Laravel modules:
 BackupManager, LogManager, Settings, PageManager, PermissionManager, MenuCrud, and NewsCrud.

 ## Requirement